SinghTushar20/Learn-to-Code/04-Computer Networking and Seurity/MODULE 1/3-Encryption Basics.md

   - To check if the digital signature is valid, the digitally signed message is decrypted using the public key to get the hash value that can later be verified.
   - Digital signature ensures that the software or whatever recived came from the correct publisher and also protect the message from altering after being published or sent.

+- Digital signatures are nearly similar to HMACs i.e they both employ a hash function and a shared key.
+The difference lies in the keys i.e HMACs use symmetric key(same copy) while Signatures use asymmetric (two different keys).

 ## SSL(Secure Socket Layer) and TLS(Transfer Layer Security)

 - These are cryptographic protocols designed to provide communication security over a network or internet.
+  - eg. To protect the hypertext transfer in a network when TLS/SSL is used we get HTTPS.
+  - NOTE that SSL/TLS are just cryptographic protocols and can be used with anything not just https.
 - SSL is older and TLS is new encryption method.
 - TLS is most widely used method for encrypting data on the internet.
 - TLS provides privacy as it encrypt the data, data integrity as it uses message authentication code(MAC) when communicating between 2 applications.